 Here are some example Norwegian phrases which illustrate the use of adverbs of frequency:

 Remark: Norwegian and Swedish are similar languages.
-For instance, the Norwegian adverb “alltid” is the same in Swedish.
-And the Norwegian adverb “aldri” corresponds to the Swedish adverb “aldrig”.
+For instance, the adverb alltid is the same in Norwegian and in Swedish.
+And the adverb aldri in Norwegian corresponds to the Swedish adverb aldrig.

 Adverbs of degree serve to indicate to what extent something applies.
-Here is a list of the most common Norwegian adverbs of degree:
+Here is a list of the most commonly used adverbs of degree in Norwegian:

 ---|---|